Bancor 3 Mechanics - #3 Overview of Deficit and Surplus on Bancor 3

 On the left hand side, we have a pool that is composed of 3 Token A and 4 BNT.
 On the right hand side we have a pool that is composed of 5 Token B and 4 BNT.
 A total of 8 BNT exist in the Omnipool.
 An outside trader is looking to swap 1 Token A for 1 Token B.

 The first swap that occurs is in the Token A pool and 1 Token A is added into the pool while 1 BNT is removed.
 The state of the Token A pool after the swap is 4 Token A and 3 BNT.
 This translated to a surplus of 33% on Token A and a deficit of 25% on the BNT side in the Token A pool.
 Note that internally, the BNT hasn’t left the system and it resides in the omnipool for the next hop of the trade.

-The next trade that needs to happen is swapping BNT to Token B. The free BNT is added to the BNT side of the Token B pool and 1 Token B is removed from the Token B pool.
+The next trade that needs to happen is swapping BNT to Token B. The available BNT is added to the BNT side of the Token B pool and 1 Token B is removed from the Token B pool.
 This Token B has now left the system and belongs to the trader who initially added 1 Token A to receive 1 Token B token in return.

 We now have a deficit of 20% on Token B and a surplus of 25% on the BNT side in the Token B pool.